MPhil in Sociology and Demography

 - sociological analysis as the key approach to explanation

-The MPhil programme degree will be particularly interesting for students with undergraduate degrees in: Sociology, Human Sciences, PPE, Social Policy, Economics & Management, Social Statistics, Geography, Public Health, and general social science degrees with substantial methods training.
+The programme will be particularly interesting for students with undergraduate degrees in: Sociology, Human Sciences, PPE, Social Policy, Economics & Management, Social Statistics, Geography, Public Health, and general social science degrees with substantial methods training.

 Successful students can either continue with a DPhil in Oxford (or doctoral studies elsewhere) or find placement in research-intensive occupations in the public sector (e.g., ONS and other national statistical offices, government departments and regional/local authorities), in international organisations, think tanks, and in private sector occupations in which quantitative skills are highly valued (consulting, market research, health research, social research, and insurance companies).

 MPhil students take four compulsory Core Papers and two Optional Papers.
 They will also undertake a Replication Project and an MPhil thesis.

 - Sociological Analysis, which develops intellectual skills in explaining social phenomena: identifying puzzles, developing theoretical explanations, and evaluating empirical evidence

 - Demographic Analysis, which introduces students to current scientific debates on different components of population dynamics, and provides technical skills for computing demographic measures and models

 - Life Course Research, which introduces students to the theory and methodological approaches of life course research

 - Methods of Social Research, which introduces students to statistical methods and the research design process